-• Austin Permaculture Guild – course registrar & website admin:
+• Austin Permaculture Guild – General Information, Course registrar & Website admin:

 Taelor Monroe, monroe DOT taelor AT gmail DOT com

 • Subscribe to the Austinperm Yahoo Group

 The following permaculture designers, teachers, and apprentices may be available to consult, teach, or speak about permaculture or any other topic listed in their bios.
 You’re welcome to contact any of these individuals directly.

 TAELOR MONROE handles publicity and admin roles for the Austin Permaculture Guild and organizes and teaches at the permaculture design courses and workshops advertised here.
 Her home base is at the Whole Life Learning Center where she works to transform the space into a full functioning permaculture design with Caroline Riley.
 She got the Permablitz events off of the ground in Central Texas in January 2013 and still manages and organizes these informational workshops and volunteer events.
 She previously helped start a Permaculture centered intentional community titled Sacred Roots in San Marcos, TX.
 She has studied Permaculture design under Kirby Fry, Caroline Riley and Dick Pierce.
 Her top most goal is to create community and educate others about regenerative permaculture design and practice.
 You can contact Taelor at (214) 448-6428 or monroe DOT taelor AT gmail DOT com